mattytrog/FUSEE_SUITE/README.md

 #### TL;DR?
 Changelog and other bits...

 - 06/06/22 - Silent bugfix.
 Neopixel brightness adjustment fixed.
 Added a VOL+ lockout (for kids Switches - only settable with SETTINGS.UF2, or building with Arduino).
 Changed settings filename convention.
 Improved SETTINGS.UF2 files.
+After flashing, UF2 mode will start automatically, for convenience of addind SETTINGS.UF2.
+If not required, just power down console and reboot to set some default values.
+All automatic.
 - 05/06/22 - OK...
 All files now updated.
 Part 1 - Lots of modifications.
 Part 2 - Same. - SETTINGS.UF2 files introduced.

 ## Old README and older (basic) versions are [HERE](https://github.com/mattytrog/FUSEE_SUITE/tree/master/Fusee-Suite/Old)